 - M-F 8am to 4pm EST

-Cut back any perennials that you didn't cut in the fall, trim semi-evergreen perennials, like coral bells, and prune shrubs as needed.
+You can trim semi-evergreen perennials, like coral bells, and prune shrubs as needed.
 Shrubs that need to be pruned in spring include hydrangeas, butterfly bushes, roses of Sharon, and roses.
-Prune just above a node and remove dead branches from shrubs when new leaves are budding.
+Prune just above a growth node and remove dead branches from shrubs when new leaves are budding.

 Before the rush of spring planting starts it's a great idea to decide on any irrigation you'd like to set up, like WaterWise® Drip Irrigation.
 It will save you so much time and energy all season.
 You can learn about different types of irrigation in this blog post.

-Now is the time to stock up on soil, mulch, fertilizers, and anything else that can be stored in your garage for awhile.
+Save yourself some money in the long run and stock up on soil and any hard goods you may need in the coming months.
+Now is the time to stock up on mulch, fertilizers, and anything else that can be stored in your garage for a period of time.
 This will help spread out your gardening budget.
 For more ways to budget, check out this blog post.